|Award:||BA (Hons) in English Language & Literary Studies (FT)|

 Applicants to the foundation year with A-level (or other level 3 qualifications) gained within 5 years of entry will required to have either a minimum 32 UCAS points from subjects related to their intended target award or a minimum of 48 UCAS points overall.
 Students meeting this criterion may be admitted without interview.

-We welcome applications from mature students without formal qualifications for these courses or from mature students whose Level 3 qualifications were gained more than 5 years ago.
+We welcome applications from mature students without level 3 qualifications for these courses or from mature students whose Level 3 qualifications were gained more than 5 years ago.
 If this applies to you will be interviewed before your course and offered a place on the basis of your previously gained skills and experience.

 If you are an International Student from outside of the EU it is a requirement for you to have a Tier 4 Visa in order to study with us.
 In order for you to undertake this particular programme of study, you will also need to demonstrate that you have a good level of written and spoken English and will require a UK VI Academic IELTS score of 6.0.
 Please note: the fees for International Students from outside of the EU, for this particular programme are £9,250 per year.
 Fees are subject to change in subsequent years.